anyscale/academy/README.md

 jupyter labextension install @bokeh/jupyter_bokeh
 ```

-This creates an environment with the name `anyscale-academy`.
+This creates a Conda environment with the name `anyscale-academy`.
 Use the following command to activate it:

 ```
 conda activate anyscale-academy
 ```

+You are ready to go!

 #### Using Pip

-If you don't use Anaconda, first install a version of Python 3.6 to 3.8 (3.8 recommended).
-Instructions are at [python.org](https://www.python.org/downloads/).
+If you don't use Anaconda, you'll have to install prerequisites first:

+* Python 3.6 to 3.8 (3.8 recommended)
+    * The version of Python that comes with your operating system is probably too old.
+Try `python --version` to see what you have.
+    * Installation instructions are at [python.org](https://www.python.org/downloads/).
+* Pip (a recent version)
-Then install `pip` using the instructions at [pip.pypa.io](https://pip.pypa.io/en/stable/installing/).
+	* Installation instructions are at [pip.pypa.io](https://pip.pypa.io/en/stable/installing/).

-Now you can run the following `pip` command to install the rest of the libraries required for these tutorials, including Ray, followed by the `jupyter` commands to set up graphing libraries in Jupyter Lab.
-You will need an Internet connection and they will take a while to finish:
+Now you can run the following commands in the root directory of this project to complete the setup.
+First, you'll run a `pip` command to install the rest of the libraries required for these tutorials, including Ray.
+Then you'll run  `jupyter` commands to set up graphing libraries in Jupyter Lab.
+You will need an Internet connection and these commands will take a while to finish:

 ```
 pip install -r requirements.txt